meisyt08/smuwebdev/my-app/app/resources/help.md

     # Educate Yourself About Addiction.
 You see what you know.
     # People with addiction don't always understand how much their family and friends love them.
     # https://www.nams.sg/contact-us/Pages/default.aspx

+# data

+Methamphetamine abusers made up the largest proportion of all new abusers arrested.
+Of the 952 new abusers arrested in 2023, 599 (63%) abused methamphetamine, which was a 19% increase from the 497 arrested in 2022.
+Refer to Chart 2b.
+Of the 599 new methamphetamine abusers arrested, 49% were below the age of 30.

+1,621 methamphetamine abusers (52%), 1,039 heroin abusers (33%), and 276 cannabis abusers (9%) were arrested in 2023.

+ CNB smashed 25 drug syndicates in 2023 and arrested many traffickers, including syndicates using the Telegram platform.

+ CNB made significant drug seizures with an estimated market value of about S$15.58 million.

+CNB arrested 3,122 drug abusers in 2023.
+New abusers arrested increased by 19% from 802 in 2022 to 952 in 2023.

+CNB arrested 3,122 drug abusers in 2023.
+New abusers arrested increased by 19% from 802 in 2022 to 952 in 2023.